Sustainable Development

 • 7.
 Other important information to facilitate better understanding of the company’s promotion of sustainable development:

-• Social Contribution: Prioritizing employee rights and creating job opportunities - Employing approximately 796 employees and maintaining
+• Social Contribution: Prioritizing employee rights and creating job opportunities - Employing approximately 830 employees and maintaining harmonious labor relations.

 • (1)Sponsorship of the "Republic of China Criminal Investigation and Prevention Association" to support the development of law enforcement public welfare initiatives.

-• (2)Sponsorship of the "Taiwan Celebrity Golf Sports Development Foundation" to nurture talented athletes.
+• (2)Sponsorship of the "Taiwan Celebrity Golf Sports Development Foundation" to promote the domestic sports culture and cultivate outstanding athletes.

 Note 1.
 The specific management programs for the human right policy: